This journal is a member of the Committee on Publication Ethics (COPE).

-Reference Style: Manuscripts submitted to PPM should strictly follow the Publication Manual of the American Psychological Association (6th edition).
+Reference Style: Manuscripts submitted to PPM should strictly follow the Publication Manual of the American Psychological Association (7th edition).
 Every citation must have a reference and every reference must be cited.
+When possible, in-text citations should use gender-neutral language.
 References should be double-spaced and listed alphabetically by author and (for the same author cited in different sources) chronologically by the year of publication with the most recent year first; use “a,” “b,” “c,” etc. after the same year if necessary.
 Do not use et al. in the reference list; names of all authors of a publication cited should be listed.
 Complete information for every reference should be listed at the end of the article starting on a new page labeled REFERENCES.
-Examples of acceptable references appear below.
+Examples of acceptable references appear below:

 Tables and Figures: Tables and figures should be typed on separate sheets of paper and numbered in Arabic.
 Indicate placement of tables or figures in the text by writing “Insert Table 1 about here,” or “Insert Figure 1 about here.”
 Footnotes to tables or figures should be superscripted in the table body and indicated beneath the table by the use of lower case “a,” “b,” “c,” etc. Table or figure source material should follow lettered footnotes as one paragraph headed with the word “Sources.”
 Sources for tables and figures should be cited as in text and in references.
 Figures must be originals, and all lines should be clean and jet-black.
 Tables should not have cells or lines dividing the different elements.
 Preferably, each element will be separated by tabs.
 If not created within the context of .doc, .wpd, or .rtf files, final versions of figures, charts, or graphs for publication should be submitted in one of the following postscript or bitmapped formats: EPS, GIF, JPEG, TIF or WMF.